jetty840/Sailfish-MightyBoardFirmware/docs/replicator_s3g_handling.markdown

   The current version of the accelerated firmware ignores this command while printing.
 The stepper system enables axes when they are moved and disables them on reset

 #### 139 - Queue extended point
     Z clipping is implemented.
-If a z_axis position greater than 150 is queued, the replicator will clip movement to 150
+If a z_axis position greater than 150 is queued, the replicator will clip movement to 150.
+    In firmware 5.6 and later, this command is run without benefit of acceleration even when acceleration is enabled.

 #### 140 - Set extended position
     Z clipping is implemented.
 If a z_axis position greater than 150 is queued, the replicator will clip movement to 150

 #### 141 - Wait for platform ready: Wait until a build platform is ready before proceeding
     the bot has no knowledge of nominal values.